-The RIPE NCC provides minutes, webcasts and audiocasts of RIPE Working Group and Plenary sessions at RIPE Meetings, as well as links to relevant presentations.
+The RIPE NCC provides minutes, webcasts, audiocasts, podcasts and transcriptions of RIPE Working Group and Plenary sessions at RIPE Meetings, as well as links to relevant presentations.

 In addition, the RIPE NCC provides reports after each RIPE Meeting that summarise the highlights and actions that came out of the meeting.